decretist/Dissertation/Chapter3/chapter3.md

-Much of the debate over whether the *Decretum* was the result of a continuous or discontinuous process of composition focused on the Sankt Gallen 673 (Sg) manuscript.
-Pennington and some of his students have argued that it represented, at some unknown number of removes, an earlier version of the *Decretum* than Winroth's first recension.
-Winroth and Wei have argued that Sg was a relatively uninteresting abbreviation of a first recension manuscript with some second recension interpolations.[^39]
+Much of the debate over whether the *Decretum* was the result of a continuous or discontinuous process of composition focused on the Sankt Gallen Stiftsbibliothek 673 (Sg) manuscript.
+Pennington, Eichbauer, and Larson have argued that it represents, at some unknown number of removes, an earlier version of the *Decretum* than Winroth's first recension.
+Winroth and Wei have argued that Sg is a relatively uninteresting abbreviation of a first recension manuscript with some second recension interpolations.[^39]

 The version of the *Decretum* preserved in the Sankt Gallen Stiftsbibliothek 673 (Sg) manuscript contains somewhat fewer than